flagsoft/yellow-developers/content/1-en/4-help/how-to-make-a-blog.md

 [youtube aIMR73COZQU]
 ```

-You can use [Markdown](markdown-cheat-sheet) to edit blog pages.

-## Showing a sidebar
+## Showing sidebar

-To show a sidebar add the file `sidebar.md` to your blog folder.
-The sidebar will be shown on all pages in the same folder.
-You can decide if you like to have a sidebar or not.
-Here's an example sidebar:
+To show a sidebar create the file `content/shared/sidebar.md`.
+You can also create a `sidebar.md` in your blog folder, the sidebar will then only be shown on pages in the same folder.
+Here's an example:

 ```
 ---